 Restoring Balance To The World By Skiing Uphill

-Here’s the issue as most Uphill aficionados see it: ski lifts create an imbalance.
-If you ride a lift you get the thrill (the adrenaline rush) of sliding down without the work of going up.
+Ski lifts create an imbalance.
+If you ride a lift up a hill, you get the thrill (the adrenaline rush) of sliding down without the work of going up.
 But you also miss the beneficial exercise (and the endorphin high) that comes from a sustained climb.
 Go uphill under your own power, and you get to experience the adrenaline rush on top of the endorphin high.
 Balance is maintained—and you and the world are healthier for it.
 Oh, and by the way, it’s also a whole lot of fun.

 Of course there’s also the fact that ski slopes are sometimes crowded, and that powder stashes can be hard to find even in the woods at lift-serviced ski hills.
 AT and Telemark skis and split snowboards open up new worlds for skiers and riders.
 Any slanted landscape can become your personal, private powder playground IF there’s enough snow.

 And there lies the rub.
-Sometimes, the only places with deep snow are ski slopes where snowmakers work their magic.
-At other times, a rain-and-refreeze can mean the only skiable snow is where the groomers have sliced, diced and smoothed the ice into uniform corduroy.
+Sometimes, the only places with skiable snow are slopes where snowmakers work their magic or where the groomers have sliced, diced, and smoothed a crust into uniform corduroy.

 Then there’s the safety factor.
 If you are just learning to handle skinning uphill and descending among the trees, it’s safer to learn where ski patrol can toboggan you off the hill if something goes wrong.

 The upshot of all this is that a lot of uphill skiers spend at least part of their winter skiing at lift-serviced ski areas that have snowmaking, grooming, and Ski Patrol.

 Uphill Travel Etiquette at Ski Areas